CEOs are dumping stock in their companies. Here's what that means

 "Large US companies have become cash machines for the top insiders who run them," said David Santschi, director of liquidity research at TrimTabs.

-"Right after the company tells the market that the stock is cheap, executives overwhelmingly decide it's time to sell," SEC Commissioner Robert Jackson Jr. said in a June speech.
+"Right after the company tells the market that the stock is cheap, executives overwhelmingly decide it's time to sell," Jackson Jr. said in a June speech.

 Related: Tax cut triggers explosion of buybacks